 Next, thread the lead screws into place.
 It will go through the bearing on the front foot, threaded through the nut block on the Y-gantry, and through the bearing on the back foot.
 If you move the gantry to the back of the machine when doing this (pictured) it’ll require less time to thread it through.

-Just like for the X-axis assembly, you can put a washer between the coupler and the bearing on the motor-side of the back feet.
+Just like for the X-axis assembly, put a washer between the coupler and the bearing on the motor-side of the back feet.

 The last part to add is the middle foot.
 It looks exactly like the back feet but excludes the backing (pictured).
 There are two of these parts that look very similar but the other one has another mounting point that juts out; this one will be used later in the assembly.